How to Reduce Stress at Work

 - Carrying negative emotions is very bad for our brain so Alison recommends offloading our thoughts onto paper in the form of unfiltered writing.
 Expressing ourselves in this way changes our brain activity around stress to help us think differently.

 If you are wanting to reframe your stress belief system and begin leveraging and even thriving from stressful situations, we believe Alison’s practical tips above are a great way to start.
 If you would like to know more about changing your mindset get your hands on Alison’s new book Tripowerment or sign up for her 19-Days of Resilience Boosters, featuring 19 highly practical tips from her upcoming book Response-Ability: You Have More Control Than You Think.
 Of course, feel free to contact Alison directly here.

 ThinkTank specialise in delivering inspiration and ideas to help you reach the top of your career and stay there.
-Register for our Online Webinars or check out our Corporate Health & Wellbeing Summit Calendar.
+Check out our Corporate Health & Wellbeing Summit Calendar.